 Philosophy challenges assumptions in language, ethics, and other beliefs, and by analyzing how we view and interact with the world, philosophy helps us to live what Socrates calls an "examined life."

 Grad School & Career Preparation

-Philosophy is a great second major for students in the humanities and the sciences.
+Philosophy is an excellent program of study on its own or as a double major for students in the humanities, sciences, or business.
 Learn some amazing facts about philosophy majors.
 More »